QiannaR/INDE577_Qianna/Supervised Learning/Perceptron/Readme.md

 ![schematic_representation](https://user-images.githubusercontent.com/98185045/167269911-af2db283-f9d9-46fe-9df1-f4ad8c277621.jpg)

+## Task ##

+I will build a perceptron model from scratch and implement the perceptron learning algorithm .

 ## Data ##
-In this project, I will build a single layer perceptron model from scratch and implement the single layer perceptron learning algorithm.
 The data used for this algorithm is the random data I generated.

 I will use the following libraries: